California Debt Relief: The Tools You Need to Escape the Debt Trap

 It typically begins on either the date of your missed payment or on the date of your most recent payment.
 For credit cards, it may also begin on the date of your last transaction.

 If the debt was acquired during the marriage, it may be considered community debt.
-This means a court will split it evenly between both spouses, even if the debt was taken out under one person’s name.
-Debts incurred prior to the marriage typically belong to the person who incurred them.
+This means a court will split it evenly between spouses, even if the debt was taken out under one person’s name.
+Debts incurred before the marriage typically belong to the person who incurred them.